Leerlingen met VR bril

 For the substantive progress of the programme, please refer to the Npuls website.

-• Gerard Nijsten has been deputy director of operations a.i. at KNAW since 10 October 2023; he participates in the Council of Members on behalf of KNAW.
+• Gerard Nijsten has been deputy director of operations a.i. at KNAW since 10 October 2023; he participates in the Members' Council on behalf of KNAW.

-• Wilma de Koning-Martens is taking a seat on the Council of Members on behalf of Tilburg University.
+• Wilma de Koning-Martens is taking a seat on the Members' Council on behalf of Tilburg University.

-• Patrick Groothuis will take a seat on the Council of Members on behalf of Eindhoven University of Technology.
+• Patrick Groothuis will take a seat on the Members' Council on behalf of Eindhoven University of Technology.

 • The vacancy in the hbo department will be filled by Anneke Luijten-Lub.
 She is a member of the Executive Board of Van Hall Larenstein University of Applied Sciences.